 juju deploy rsyslog juju add-relation rsyslog mysql juju add-relation rsyslog wordpress

-This will create a rsyslog service unit inside each of the containers holding the mysql and wordpress units.
-The rsyslog service has a standard client-server relation to both wordpress and mysql but these new relationships are implemented only between the principal unit and the subordinate unit .
+This will create a rsyslog application unit inside each of the containers holding the mysql and wordpress units.
+The rsyslog application has a standard client-server relation to both wordpress and mysql but these new relationships are implemented only between the principal unit and the subordinate unit.
 A subordinate unit may still have standard relations established with any unit in its environment as usual.

 When a subordinate is related to a single principal application, the subordinate may be removed by removing the principal-subordinate relation.
-When related to multiple principal applications, the subordinate may only be removed by removing the principal unit.
+This will remove all of the subordinate units from the principal application's containers.
+(There's no way to only remove one of the subordinate units.)